require(glmnet)

 Can we still use the lasso?
 Yes!
 We can pretrain our linear

-to obtain basis functions (features).
+model using xgboost to obtain basis functions (features).

 Let’s walk through an example.